Vietnam.vn - Nền tảng quảng bá Việt Nam

 SINGAPORE DOLLAR SGD 18,491.78 18,678.56 19,278.14

-In the domestic market, according to TG&VN at 7:30 a.m. on August 12, the State Bank announced the central exchange rate of the Vietnamese Dong to the USD at 24,260 VND.
+On the domestic market, according to TG&VN 's report at 7:30 AM on August 12th, the State Bank of Vietnam announced the central exchange rate of the Vietnamese Dong against the US Dollar at 24,260 VND.

 Vietcombank: 24,900 VND - 25,270 VND.